miniexploit/ra1nstorm/README.md

 * [Ramiel](https://github.com/MatthewPierson/Ramiel)
 * [PyBoot](https://github.com/MatthewPierson/PyBoot)
 * [ra1nsn0w](https://github.com/tihmstar/ra1nsn0w)

+ra1nstorm now supports downgrading untethered from any iOS to iOS 10.3.3 on some A7 devices
 ## Before using it, please keep in mind
 YOU are fully responsible to any data loss or damaged cause to your device while using ra1nstorm
 ## Usage